Updating your Liquid templates for Scripts

 - 10% off two or more tennis balls

 cart.liquid template might be a simple table listing the line items and a summary of their total amounts:

 With the discounts applied by the script, this template creates the following table for your cart:

 To show the discounts applied by the script, we need to update the line items to show three key pieces of information:

 - the line price after discounts

 - a message describing the discounts that were applied.

-To do this, you'll use the following Liquid object attributes:
+To do this, use the following Liquid object attributes:

 line_item.total_discountreturns the amount of discount that has been applied to the line item